Top 10 Tips About Antique Rugs

 8. Keep it even.

-9. Go pro every 3-5 years.
+9. You can go pro every 3-5 years.

-We professionally clean each rug before sale, and we provide professional cleaning and restoration services to you whether you bought your antique rug from us or not.
-Professional cleaning is a careful, skilled process that protects the natural oils present in wool and silk yarns.
-To maintain the natural luster and vivid color of your antique rug and extend its life, we recommend professionally cleaning your rug once every three to five years, or as you see fit based on traffic and history.
+I professionally clean each rug before sale, and provide professional cleaning and restoration services to you whether you bought your antique rug from BPR or not.
+Professional cleaning is a careful, skilled process that protects the natural oils present in wool.
+To maintain the natural luster and vivid color of your antique rug and extend its life, I recommend professionally cleaning your rug once every three to five years, or as you see fit based on traffic and history.
+And if you need more services, I can handle that too, or maybe guide you on what to do or where to go.

 10. With repairs, the sooner the better.